twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 ___
 # Define Deposit of Faith

 ___
 # What is common good?
+The sum total of social conditions which allow people, either as groups or as individuals, to reach their fulfilment more fully and more easily.

 ___
 # What is the Incarnation of Jesus?